sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 Touchpad ✔ (It's fully working, enable for "One touch" in System Preferences-->Trackpad; If you use dual boot, touchpad may not work on Windows/Linux/BSD for ACPI changes)

-Audio Card ✔ (Fixed, Audio driver now is correctly configured, if audio seems louder or lower change "alcid" bootflag *In config.plist --> NVRAM --> Add --> 7C436110-AB2A-4BBB-A880-FE41995C9F82 --> boot-args* for the supported coded for you audio hardware (list below): https://github.com/acidanthera/AppleALC/wiki/Supported-codecs).
+Audio Card ✔ (Fixed, Audio driver now is correctly configured, if audio seems louder or lower change "alcid" bootflag *In config.plist --> NVRAM --> Add --> 7C436110-AB2A-4BBB-A880-FE41995C9F82 --> boot-args* for the supported coded for you audio hardware, see in [AppleALC Support Codecs]).

 HDMI ✔ (Works fully, HDMI Audio works too).